 Find your closest Salvation Army center via ZIP code search at SalvationArmyUSA.org and inquire about their local events.
 Or check Walmart's Registry for Good page (just enter your ZIP code or city/state and then type Salvation Army under Organization).

 United Way offices nationwide host annual back-to-school drives to collect and distribute school supplies to families in need.
 Check with your local chapter to find out how you can benefit.

 The Boys and Girls Clubs work with a number of national retailers to collect and distribute school supplies to kids in need.
 Check with your local chapter to find out how these collections can benefit your family.

 6. Operation Homefront's Back to School Brigade

 If you’re a military family, Operation Homefront offers backpacks and school supplies through nationwide events.
 Check the Back to School Brigade schedule to find an event near you.

 Keep an eye on your local churches and community centers, such as the Red Cross and YMCA, because some of them may offer assistance to families in need during back-to-school season.
 YMCA of Greater Houston, for instance, hosts Operation Backpack every year to provide school supplies for kids in need.
 Organizations often alert local media about planned fundraisers, so stay tuned to the news if you want to know about upcoming events.

-If you’re not finding the help you need in your own community, consider the option of filling the need yourself by organizing a school supplies drive in your hometown.
+If you’re not finding the help you need in your own community, consider organizing a school supplies drive in your hometown.
 KINF offers a School Supply Drive Toolkit with tips for success, from determining a method for collecting supplies to getting people involved and delivering your supplies.
 United Way and the Salvation Army also offer toolkits for hosting your own drive.